Brian Bruya

-Brian Bruya (born 22 December 1966), is a professor of philosophy at Eastern Michigan University, and an author of books and articles in the fields of comparative philosophy, cognitive science, and educational psychology.
-Bruya is known for his work in the study of "effortless attention", and showing that it is possible to foster wisdom in an educational setting.
+Brian Bruya (born 22 December 1966) is a professor of philosophy at Eastern Michigan University, and an author of books and articles in the fields of comparative philosophy, cognitive science, and educational psychology.
+Bruya is known for his work in the study of "effortless attention", and showing that it is possible to foster wisdom in a formal educational setting.
 He is also a translator and has published translations of a number of popular comic books on Chinese philosophy, which have been featured in The New York Times.

 Education

 Bruya earned a B. A. (Philosophy; Chinese Language & Literature) from the University of Washington in 1992.
 He went on to the University of Hawaiʻi at Mānoa, earning an M. A. (Philosophy) in 1999 and Ph.D.
 (Philosophy) in 2004.